ThomasDesc/IsoMif/README.md

 ##############################

 Hydrogen atoms are used to calculate the directionality of Hydrogen bond (H-bond) donors and correct the placement of terminal O/N atoms for asparagine and glutamine as well as C/N for histidine as these residues can often be erroneously modeled during refinement.
-Use the reduce program (https://github.com/rlabduke/reduce)
+Use the reduce program (https://github.com/rlabduke/reduce).
+This can also be done with a GUI by using PyMOL.

 ```
 ./reduce -FLIP ./hive/pdb/1ex8.pdb > ./hive/pdb/1E8Xh.pdb
 ```